Miscellaneous Information I have gathered about Jellycats that may help answer some questions.

 What are “hang tag codes” or numbers I see on the Jellycat website right under the stock name of the animal?

-These numbers, like BAS3BW, for Bashful Medium Cream Bunny, are the sets of numbers and letters you see on the websites help identify the Jellycats and are also used in the catalogues for ordering.
+These numbers, like BAS3BW, for Bashful Medium Cream Bunny, are the sets of numbers and letters you see on the websites help identify the Jellies and are also used in the catalogues for ordering.
+They are the style number.
+They are on the paper tags at the top.
+They are now also on the back of the new batch code silk loops.
+Batch codes can be different in some territories due to name changes, but are essentially the same design.

-For starters, the smaller Jellycats have silkier tags and the bigger ones have cotton tags.
-Small and Tiny/Baby have the small silk tags, while any of the bigger ones feature the large cotton ones.
+The smaller Jellycat designs have silk tags and the bigger ones have cotton tags.
+Tiny/Baby, Small and Little have the small silk tags, while any of the bigger ones feature the large cotton ones.

 When do new Jellycats get released?

-There is a Spring Collection catalogue that is separate from the others; this is released close to the end of the previous year.
+There is a Spring Collection, also called Early Bunny Buy (EBB) catalogue that is separate from the others; this is released close to the end of the previous year.
 It shows the new bunnies and other “spring” designs.

 There is also a Christmas/Jingle Jingle Collection that usually is available for purchase from September.
 This catalogue is released in spring or early summer.